DzmitryZel/rsschool-cv/cv.md

 I graduated from Belarusian State Economic University for speciality finance and credit.
 Now i work in a bank in a treasury depatrment.
-I have a lot of knowleges about banking system, financial markets, forex and stock markets. i'm not bad at macro- and microeconomics.
+I have a lot of knowleges about banking system, financial markets, forex and stock markets.
+I'm not so bad at macro- and microeconomics.
 Also i finished a couple of Excel courses.
 But my way in IT is just begining.
 #### *Lifestyle and priorities*